Integrations / Cron pattern

 Dynamic campaign pause via cron

 Not every automation should be event-driven.
 Some checks are inherently periodic, like “is this campaign still healthy enough to keep sending invitations?”
-This recipe runs nightly, polls the analytics surface, and calls manage_outreach(pause) if the campaign is underperforming.
+This recipe runs nightly, reads the campaign's acceptance funnel, and calls manage_outreach(action="pause") if the campaign is underperforming.

 Why this is a poll, not a webhook

-Aggregate metrics like “7-day acceptance rate” are not events; they are rolling windows.
+Aggregate metrics like a campaign's acceptance rate are not events; they are rolling aggregates.
 A webhook firing on every change to the rate would be loud and useless.
 A nightly poll is the right shape.

-Crispy intentionally exposes the analytics surface for exactly this kind of cron-style logic.
-The webhook surface and the analytics surface compose: webhooks handle “something happened,” analytics handles “what's the current state of the world.”
+Crispy intentionally exposes the campaign and analytics surfaces for exactly this kind of cron-style logic.
+The webhook surface and these read surfaces compose: webhooks handle “something happened,” the read surfaces handle “what's the current state of the world.”

 The shell version